mwakok/FAIR4RS/SMP.md

 - Explain why developing new software is necessary
 - Make the research software reusable and sustainable
 - Plan for necessary resources
-- Allow for verification of work that went into software implementation
+- Allow for evaluation of work that went into software implementation (funders, community)

-Ideally, an SMP should be draft at the beginning of a research project, but can be equally valuable for existing projects.
+Ideally, an SMP should be drafted at the beginning of a research project, but can be equally valuable for existing projects.

 ---

-## Core requirements for an SMP
+## Core components of an SMP

 **Purpose**
 What is the current reason or expected end-use for developing